 Well done to all the winners – fair play!

-Congratulations to all the winners after the play on Easter Monday, and especially to Hannah Bradley, who won the colouring competition for adults with her fine GPO illustration, and Darcy O’Shea, who won the Padraig Pearse version for younger folk.
+Congratulations to all the winners after the play on Easter Monday 2017.
+Retired teacher Hannah Bradley won the colouring competition for adults with her fine GPO illustration, and Darcy O’Shea won the Padraig Pearse version for younger folk.
 Hannah’s prize was a selfie stick, and Darcy took home a lovely toy box – well done to both of you.

 Joe Brasier was delighted to receive top prize of a voucher for dinner in The Croke Park hotel scooped in the Grand Book Draw – Joe (left) is pictured below with Bank of Ireland Coolock manager Mark Murphy and author SP McArdle (Joe bought two copies of The Red-Letter Day during one of the author’s Bank of Ireland book signings – and struck it lucky in the Easter Monday draw as a result!).